All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Much Does Tesamorelin Cost and Where Can You Get It?

 Brand-name Egrifta SV carries a list price of approximately $1,200 to $1,500 per month, making it one of the more expensive peptide therapies.
-Most commercial insurance plans do not cover tesamorelin for off-label use, although some HIV patients may obtain coverage through specialty pharmacy programs or manufacturer copay assistance programs provided by Theratechnologies.
+Most commercial insurance plans don't cover tesamorelin for off-label use, although some HIV patients may obtain coverage through specialty pharmacy programs or manufacturer copay assistance programs provided by Theratechnologies.

 Compounded tesamorelin is available through 503A and 503B compounding pharmacies at significantly lower prices, typically ranging from $200 to $500 per month depending on the source, dosage, and quantity.
 Since the FDA's 2023 guidance on compounded peptides, availability of compounded tesamorelin has fluctuated.
 Check with your prescribing provider about current sourcing options.